nickrallison/robot_hand_firmware/README.md

 # Canis_Mini_Firmware

 ## Description:
-This is the firmware used by AMini Canis Bot
+This is the firmware used by AC Robotics' Canis Bot

 ## Uses:
 1. Driving Servo Motors